danielrees8743/react-query-lesson/Solution/README.md

 ### Step 4

 Import the Character component from `src/components/Character` and render the data in the `Character` component.
+You can use the status results to render a loading message or a error message.

 ```jsx
 const Home = () => {